MukitCSTE/UVicSENG360Labs/lab06/index.md

 **Question 6** What are the CVEs that relate to the ShellShock bug?

-Find and read Vulnerability Note [VU#252743](http://www.kb.cert.org/vuls/id/252743).
-This note will point you to a RedHat blog where the bug is described.
+Find and read Vulnerability Note [VU#252743](https://www.kb.cert.org/vuls/id/252743).
+This note will point you to a [RedHat blog](https://access.redhat.com/articles/1200223) where the bug is described.

 **Question 7** What are the tests for the vulnerabilities in each of the main two CVEs?
+(Hint: check the RedHat blog)

 Given your answer to **Question 7**, try the two tests to check if `bash` is vulnerable (it is).